 Analysis of Poem "I,Too" by Langston Hughes

-Langston Hughes and I, Too
+Langston Hughes And A Summary of I, Too

 I, Too is a short, free verse poem that focuses on African American identity within the dominant white culture of the USA.
 It encapsulates the history of oppression of black people by means of slavery, denial of rights and inequality.